Connect with others who understand.

 Powered By

-The Dechoker is a portable, handheld suction device with a one-way valve designed to keep air from going back into the airway, which would make choking worse.
-This device can be used for anyone 12 months of age or older and comes in different sizes for toddlers, children, and adults.
-Anti-choking devices can be marketed without first getting an OK from the U.S. Food and Drug Administration, so they are registered but not approved by the FDA.
-Dechokers are priced from about $50 to $95.
+The Dechoker is a portable, handheld suction device with a one-way valve.
+It’s designed to prevent air from being pushed back into the airway, which could make choking worse.
+The device can be used by anyone 12 months of age or older, and it comes in different sizes for toddlers, children, and adults.

 The Dechoker is a portable, handheld suction device with a one-way valve.
 It’s designed to keep air from going back into the airway, which would make choking worse.
 (CC BY 2.0/Bhanderi and Palmer Hill)